 Mining and mine damage

-The mines in Limburg have an effect on our soil and even cause damage to houses.
+The mines in Limburg affect our soil and even cause damage to houses.
 The mines were sometimes hundreds of meters deep.
 Working at that depth was only possible if the water level was kept artificially low with pumps.
 When the mines were closed, these pumps were turned off so that the water level could reach its original level again.
-That process is still ongoing.
+That process is still in progress.

 The rise in the water level due to the mine water has two effects: